rschristopher/rschristopher.github.io/src/criticisms/surveillance.md

  in the face of authoritarian
  overreach?

-Only time will tell, and our decisions, you and me, will determine the outcome.
+Only time will tell, and our decisions
+ -- *you and me* -- will determine the outcome.